anodyne/nova/README.md

 * added the 1.2.4 update file
 * fixed bug where nova wasn't accurately counting mission posts
 * fixed bug where the user acceptance email was CCed to more people than it needed to be
+* fixed bug where IE7 choked on the manifest

 ## Version History